bigbluebutton/bbb-app-rooms/README.md

  # DB_USERNAME=
  # DB_PASSWORD=
 ```
-For changing the root (this is mandatory if you run the Tool Provider in the same box where BigBlueButton is running)
+For changing the root (this is mandatory if you run the Tool Provider in the same box where BigBlueButton is running) and also
+for making use of the brokerage capability the external Application(s) has(ve) to be declared in the environment variable
 ```
  # LTI Broker configuration
  # It defines the root where the application is being mounted (e.g. lti for http://hostname/lti or lti/tools for http://hostname/lti/tools)